Beatriz Haddad Maia: Career

+2010–13: Beginnings, two junior major doubles finals

+In the beginning of her career, Haddad Maia received part of her training as an athlete first at the Esporte Clube Sírio and then at the Esporte Clube Pinheiros, both in São Paulo.
+Then, in 2010, she moved to Camboriú, in Santa Catarina, to work at the academy of Larri Passos, mentor and former coach of Gustavo Kuerten, going to live alone at only 14 years old.

+Haddad Maia won her first doubles title at the ITF Circuit tournament in Mogi das Cruzes in September 2010, aged 14, playing alongside Flávia Guimarães Bueno, and her first singles title at the 10k event in Goiânia in 2011, aged 15.
 Haddad Maia peaked at No. 15 in the ITF junior rankings.
-She won her first professional doubles title at the ITF tournament in Mogi das Cruzes in September 2010, aged 14, playing alongside Flávia Guimarães Bueno, and her first professional singles title at the 10k event in Goiânia in 2011, aged 15.
-In the beginning of her career, Haddad Maia received part of her training as an athlete at the Esporte Clube Pinheiros in São Paulo.

-Her best achievement as a junior player was being doubles runner-up at the French Open twice in 2012 and 2013, partnering with Paraguayan Montserrat González and Ecuadorian Doménica González, respectively.
+Her best achievement as a junior player was being runner-up at the French Open twice in 2012 and 2013, partnering with Paraguayan Montserrat González and Ecuadorian Doménica González, respectively.
 She was also a doubles semifinalist at the Wimbledon Championships in 2011 playing alongside Mayya Katsitadze from Russia.

-She turned professional in 2014, and in December of that year, she became Brazil's second highest ranked female tennis player.

-She made her WTA Tour-level debut at the 2013 Brasil Tennis Cup in Florianópolis as a wildcard.
+She made her tour-level debut at the 2013 Brasil Tennis Cup in Florianópolis as a wildcard.
 She scored her first WTA Tour main-draw win against Hsu Chieh-yu in the first round, losing to Melinda Czink in the second.
-At the same tournament, Haddad made her WTA Tour-level doubles main-draw debut with partner Carla Forte.
+At the same tournament, Haddad made her tour-level doubles main-draw debut with partner Carla Forte.

+2014–16: Turning professional

-In 2014, she was handed a wildcard at both the Rio Open and Brasil Tennis Cup main draws, losing in the first round of singles and doubles of both tournaments.
+Haddad Maia turned professional in 2014.
+She was handed a wildcard at both the Rio Open and Brasil Tennis Cup main draws, losing in the first round of singles and doubles of both tournaments.
+In December of that year, she became Brazil's second highest ranked female tennis player.